BNB GOAT (BGOAT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BNB GOAT Historical Price

-According to the latest data gathered on BNB GOAT live price page, the current price of BNB GOAT is 0USD.
+According to the latest data gathered on BNB GOAT live price page, the current price of BNB GOAT is 0.000072USD.
 The circulating supply of BNB GOAT(BGOAT) is

 In the past 24 hours, BNB GOAT has shown a price movement of